 The proposal is a conceptual model/pavilion that spontaneously connects people and nature through curvilinear, consisting of straight lines perceived as curved lines.
 Architecture is not always about four walls and ceilings that define a space.
 Instead, the principle is to blur the architectural components to simplify the space.
-The primary building material is Glulam, stronger than steel, light-weighted, natural, and recyclable for entity.
-Combining the parts into more extensive and sustainability.
+The primary building material is Glulam, stronger sustainability.